 Since 2015, AIG Canada has supported Junior Achievement, the world’s largest organization dedicated to educating students about workforce readiness, entrepreneurship and financial literacy through experiential, hands-on programs.
-As part of this relationship, employees from AIG’s Toronto office taught “Dollars with Sense” to seventh grade classes at a nearby elementary school.
-The curriculum, developed by Junior Achievement, emphasized self exploratory exercises to get the vital tools the students need to make smart financial decisions, live debt-free and become savvy investors.
-Supplementing this effort was a corporate donation to support its employees’ in-class teaching.
+As part of this relationship, employees from AIG’s Toronto office taught “Dollars with Sense” to a virtual audience of seventh grade students.
+The curriculum, developed by Junior Achievement, emphasized self-exploratory exercises to get the vital tools the students need to make smart financial decisions, live debt-free and become savvy investors.
+Supplementing this effort was a corporate donation to support its employees’ virtual in-class teaching.

 Since 2016, AIG Canada has been a national sponsor of WICC (Women in Insurance Cancer Crusade).
 Since WICC’s inception two decades ago, it has raised approximately $13 million towards eradicating cancer by supporting many of Canada’s most important research projects.
 Few organizations have galvanized the insurance industry more than WICC.
 This endowment demonstrates AIG Canada’s commitment to the health of Canadians by providing funding for cancer research.
 In addition, AIG provides further support by attending WICC events.

 AIG Canada donated funds to the William H. McGannon Foundation in support of scholarships, research grants and student involvement to advance risk management by way of education, research, mentorship and work experience programs.
-The Foundation was established following the release of a study by the RIMS Canada Council in 1999 that evaluated the need for a Canadian organization to support risk management education and advance the profession of risk management in Canada.
+The RIMS Canada Council established the Foundation following the release of a study in 1999 that evaluated the need for a Canadian organization to support risk management education and advance the profession of risk management in Canada.